fum-cs/ads/README.md

 ## <a name="Questions"></a>Questions?
 I will be having office hours for this course on Monday (10:00 AM--11:30 AM).
 If this is not convenient, email me at m.amintoosi@um.ac.ir or talk to me after class.

+## Our Slack workspace
+Our computer science group has a Slack workspace where we can chat and share ideas.
+To join us, [click this link](https://join.slack.com/t/fum-cs/shared_invite/zt-1zntzuw2t-JOWbsyQdGASNz~40AhWy_Q) and follow the instructions.